 9. Discount Rate

 Thank you for checking out this valuation infographic.
-To continue improving your valuation skills, check out these additional resources:
+CFI is the official provider of the Financial Modeling & Valuation Analyst designation and on a mission to help you advance your career.
+To continue improving your valuation skills, check out these additional CFI resources: